 - What are the knowledge needs that we share with our Aboriginal partners?
 When do they want to participate in the planning, implementation and/or monitoring of the project?

-- Are there activities that they wouldn't want us doing on a specific property?
+- Are there activities they wouldn’t want us doing on a specific property?
 This needs to be assessed on a case-by-case basis as new technologies emerge and the context around who can enter, work on and tell stories about country is constantly changing.

 These principles not only apply to research where our staff are directly involved but also where they play a role in facilitating the involvement of third-party academic institutions, working with our Aboriginal Partners.

 “We like sharing.
 There are only a few of us [elders] left now.
 It’s a way of passing on knowledge and sharing knowledge – not just with white fellas but with young Martu.
 Good ones [white fella scientists] make an effort to learn up Martu way so we can link up stories with culture.”

 ‘Right-way’ science projects will not only have conservation benefits but a range of equally important but often less tangible social and cultural benefits such as:

 - a broadening of perspectives for all parties